 Name of complainant:

 Contact details: Address:

 Telephone:

 Email:

 Outline of your complaint and how it has affected you (the complainant) / pupil:

-Have you discussed the matter

-already with a member of staff, if so, who?
+Have you discussed the matter already with a member of staff, if so, who?
 What was the outcome?

-What would you like to bonnon

 What would you like to happen as a result of your complaint?

 Signature:

 Date: